MachineLemonade/docs/v0.9/kubepodoperator.md

 On Astronomer Cloud, the largest node a single pod can occupy is `13.01GB` and `3.92 CPU`.
 We'll be introducing larger options in Astronomer v0.9, so stay tuned.

 On Enterprise, it will depend on the size of your underlying node pool.

+**Note:** If you need your [limit range](https://kubernetes.io/docs/concepts/policy/limit-range/) increased, please contact your system admin if you are an Enterprise customer (or Astronomer if you are a cloud customer).

 ### Pulling from a Private Registry